DhanushaSamaranayake/DhanushaSamaranayake/README.md

 - 💻 Currently Learning Android Application Development & Vector Arts
-- 👯 Looking to collaborate with Open Source Projects.
+- 👀 Looking to collaborate with Open Source Projects.
-- 🥅 Never stop Dreaming...✨
+- 😎 Never stop Dreaming...✨
 - 📫 How to contact me **renukajagath00@gmail.com**
-- 🎮 Play games and do coding...!
+- 🎮 Play games and do coding...!🧑‍💻

 <br />